 5. Engage your audience

-A typical webinar lasts for one hour, and your audience will watch for an average of 51 minutes.
+A typical webinar lasts for one hour, and your audience will watch for an average of 57 minutes.
 Keeping in mind that your audience prefers a shorter webinar, you'll need to engage viewers throughout the entire event.
-One way to do this is with interactive content — 82 percent of webinars now include a Q&A session, while engagement tactics such as social media, surveys, and polling are used more sparingly, appearing in 25, 23, and 16 percent of webinars, respectively.
+One way to do this is with interactive content — 86% of webinars now include a Q&A session, while engagement tactics such as social media, surveys, and polling are used less often, appearing in 22%, 43%, and 22% of webinars, respectively.

 Amp up your webinar with surveys and polls, and examine the results live with your audience; this keeps them engaged and gives you a chance to amaze them with your expertise.
 Integrate video into your webinars, or have experts make guest appearances.
 Your objective is to educate your audience and pique their curiosity and interest in your topic — so much so that they contact you after the webinar to learn more.